 Craving is a familiar feeling to anyone who has fallen in love.
 The intense sexual desire that drives someone in love to find every way possible to be near the object of their desire is a craving.
 Someone who craves alcohol similarly may wake up in the morning already urgently wanting a drink.

-Our society for instance is highway-dependent.
+Our society is highway-dependent.
 Many of us have become accustomed to having highways that enable us to drive to work from the suburbs.
-Having bought a house in the suburts on the assumption that we can take the highway to work, we have become highway dependent.
+Having bought a house in the suburbs on the assumption that we can take the highway to work, we have become highway dependent.
 It's unlikely that anyone has a craving for highways.
 Many of us though have become highway dependent.

 Does this depression mean that you really need after all to stay on your meds because the pills are all that have stood between you and the depths of despair?
 Not at all.
 To the contrary, this depression means that your body has become dependent on the antidepressant pills.
 Is this addiction?
 No, but it definitely is drug dependency.

 I am not saying that no one should ever take antidepressant medication.
-They do help some people, and sometimes with relatively few negative side effects.
-My point is just that if you are considering taking these medications, or have for some time been using them, you deserve accurate information about the factors to take into account in your decision.
+They do help some people.
+Some people experience relatively few to zero negative side effects.
+My point is just that if you are considering taking these medications, or have for some time been using them, you deserve accurate information about the factors to take into account in your decision, including information about other treatment options.

 2) Depression is generally induced by a situation in which you have experienced insufficient power.
 If you close your eyes and picture whom or what you may feel angry at, you will generally see an image of the trigger person or situation.
 Fix that situation and your depression will be likely to go away.
-(See my book From Conflict to Resolution or my audio Depression, A Disorder of Power for a full explanation of this theory of depressive reactions).
+(See my book From Conflict to Resolution or my audio Depression, A Disorder of Power which you can download for free for a full explanation of this theory of depressive reactions).

 3) If your doctor is recommending medication as a short term fix, use the pills until you feel better.
 Use your renewed energy to address the power-loss situation.
 Then begin the medication-weaning process asap.